 RELS 494 Internship

-This course is an action/reflection experience for those seeking skills in the ministry.
+This course is an action/reflection experience for those seeking skills in ministry.
 Students are placed in the local community.
-In addition to regular weekly service, students are required to meet each week in a supervised class with an instructor from the religious studies faculty.
+In addition to regular weekly service, students are required to meet each week in a supervised class with an instructor from the Religious Studies faculty.
 In those meetings, students explore the bases of practical theology, as that science reflects on the pastoral experience.